Reduced symplectic homology and string topology: Strongly -essential Weinstein domains

 \end{proposition}

 \begin{proof} The map $\boldlambda_\cD:\ol{SH}_*(W)\to SH_*(W;\im c)^{\otimes 2}$ from Proposition~\ref{prop:lambda_olSH_SHimc} lifts to

 by the strong $R$-essentiality assumption. \end{proof}

 \begin{remark} It is instructive to ponder the role played by strong $R$-essentiality in the previous proof, allowing to remove the dimensionality assumption $2n\ge 6$ from Proposition~\ref{prop:coproduct_on_SH_rel_imc}.
 In the sequel we will use strong $R$-essentiality as a standing assumption and prove robust algebraic properties of the coproduct in that setup.
-All the sequel results have counterparts for Weinstein domains with $R$-essential skeleton, which however require additional dimensional assumptions. \end{remark}
+All the sequel results have counterparts for $R$-essential Weinstein domains, which however require additional dimensional assumptions. \end{remark}